 Often, air conditioners are in the same rooms you are staying in.
 A recent study from Portugal suggested that they may reduce heart attack risk by 45%.
 Air conditioners also help you to sleep better.
 With the right amount of air conditioning, your body temperature will drop by about 5 degrees F in a 20 minute time period, which makes a difference when you travel.
 Hot and humid conditions are dangerous for traveling people as well.
 Without proper ventilation your body temperature can rise to 100 degrees F (38.7 degrees C).
 One study found that people sleeping on top of fans or air conditioners had the highest incidence of heatstroke and heatstroke-like symptoms (Temporal lobe syndrome).

-Slow Down, Sleep and Rest When you are traveling, there are going to be a lot of unexpected events that may disrupt your schedule.
+Traveling can be exhausting.
+Long flights, time changes, and new environments all take a toll on your body and mind.
+Under these circumstances, it’s easy to get run down and feel the need for a break.
+However, if you are not used to sleeping in different time zones, or in different places, this can have the opposite effect – making you more tired than you were to begin with.
+The key is to do things that help you manage your sleep schedule while traveling.
+If you can make adjustments in your sleeping schedule before you travel, that would be ideal, as there are going to be a lot of unexpected events that may disrupt your schedule.
 Learn to use what you have to your advantage.
 If it is evening, find a quiet place in a hotel to have a few hours to yourself.
 If it is still dark, enjoy the darkness and dont forget to have fun.